Last updated 8.28.24

 Sha’are Orah (Gates of Light) Gate 1

 The previous comment from the female in verse 7, indicates her desire to reunite, re-establishing her previous position.
-Her question, beginning with, “Why should I,” reflects the people’s lack of understanding regarding the reason for their exile, and what is required (on their part) for it to end.
+Her question, beginning with, “Why should I,” reflects a lack of understanding (on the part of the people) regarding the reason for their exile, and what is required (on their part) for it to end.

-The exile is not a punishment.
+Exile is not a punishment from Hashem.
 The sorrow connected to it, is itself a necessary means to an end:

 The congregation of Israel says “master of the world this soul that praises you how long shall it be in the dust” Said the holy one blessed be He, By your lives!
 The end will come, and your souls will rejoice.”
 (Deuteronomy Rabbah 2:37).
 At first glance, we might wonder how the reply answers the question after all, the congregation of Israel also believes that the end will come its question is not if it will come, but when?
 God‘s answer, however, means; how can I reveal the end to you?
 For if I did as the end near, your souls would rejoice, even though you were still in exile.
 Were that to happen, your morning period would not be completed.
 Therefore, I must conceal it from you.